 Fine art is often not created to be sold commercially.
 It is designed to be exhibited or displayed in a private collection, gallery, or museum for people's admiration and enjoyment.
 The applied arts must be commercially viable to sell, usually en masse rather than as an original or one-of-a-kind work.

-Fine artworks are often more abstract, featuring bold colors and wild shapes.
+Fine artworks are often more abstract, featuring bold colors and expressive shapes.
 Applied arts such as design and decoration may sometimes feature abstract images (e.g., artists like Mondrian).
-Still, they are more realistic a lot of the time, featuring images that resemble things in the real world.
+Still, they are more realistic much of the time, featuring images that resemble things in the real world.

-Historically, fine art is a form of entertainment that does not have any practical impact on our daily lives.
-However, applied arts such as design and decoration often have a practical application to apply to products or objects that we use every day.
+Historically, fine art is a form of entertainment that does not have a direct practical impact on our daily lives.
+However, applied arts such as design and decoration often have a practical application and are integrated into products or objects that we use every day.

-While fine art does not need to be commercially viable, it is usually more highly valued than applied art, and Fine art is therefore generally more expensive than applied art.
-The price of a painting or sculpture by an artist like Picasso, for example, could be millions of dollars due to the fact that it is rare and highly talented artists are hard to find.
+While fine art does not need to be commercially viable, it is usually more highly valued than applied art.
+Fine art is therefore generally more expensive than applied art.
+The price of a painting or sculpture by an artist like Picasso, for example, could reach millions of dollars due to rarity and the prestige associated with talented artists.

-This does not mean that applied arts such as design and decoration cannot be expensive; they can!
-For example, the design of the new iPhones was done by Apple and therefore cost millions of dollars.
+This does not mean that applied arts such as design and decoration cannot be expensive—they can.
+For example, the design of new iPhones was developed by Apple and involved significant financial investment.

-Fine art can be multi-media, meaning it is made up of different mediums, while applied arts are generally made with one material type (e.g., fabric design is made on fabrics).
+Fine art can be multi-media, meaning it is made up of different mediums, while applied arts are generally made with one material type (e.g., fabric design is created on fabric).

 Applied arts are often made to be used or worn, while fine arts are typically intended to be statically displayed and admired.

-Finally, applied arts are often created by a team, and they're not associated with a single artist.
-You do not find an artist's name on the final product.
+Finally, applied arts are often created by a team and are not associated with a single artist.
+You do not usually find an individual artist’s name on the final product.
 Instead, the item may be sold under a brand name.
-Fine arts, however, are often connected to famous artists, for example, a painting by Monet or a sculpture by Rodin.
+Fine arts, however, are often connected to well-known artists—for example, a painting by Monet or a sculpture by Rodin.

 What Are The Similarities Between Fine Art And Applied Art